canonical/pydantic-kitbash/docs/index.rst

 Project and community
 ---------------------

-sphinx-craft-docs is a member of the Canonical family.
+Kitbash is a member of the Canonical family.
 It's an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.